 6. Rodin Museum

 Auguste Rodin remains the most famous French sculpture to date.
-He is most famous for his sculpture The Thinker which is located at the Rodin Museum in Paris, France.
+He is most famous for his sculpture The Thinker, located at the Rodin Museum in Paris, France.

-Then there is the Mansion which is the main structure which is named Hôtel Biron.
-The name was due to the structure being sold to a very wealthy individual by the name Louis-Antoine de Gontaut-Biron.
+Then there is the main structure, a mansion named Hôtel Biron.
+The name comes from a very wealthy previous owner by the name Louis-Antoine de Gontaut-Biron.
 Hence, Hôtel Biron.

 The mansion sits in a large well-manicured garden dotted with various sculptures created by the master himself.
 There are also works from other artists including Rodin’s prize student Camille Claudel.